zgx795/Enhanced-State-Monitoring/README.txt

 The project implements a model self-updating mechanism using Increment learning.
 A new local historical dataset is utilized to fine-tune the existing large-scale model, allowing the model to adapt over time.

-Increment Learning Script: `finetunemd.m` (For model fine-tuning) New vs Old Model Comparison: 'cpmd.m' (Compare predictions from new and old models on both new and old test datasets).
+Increment Learning Script: `finetunemd.m` (For model fine-tuning) New vs Old Model Comparison: `cpmd.m`(Compare predictions from new and old models on both new and old test datasets).
 Execution: Use the `main` function to run `train_model.m` and `finetunemd.m` for the required steps.

  5. Monitoring and Evaluation